 Born in Suffolk, Jonathan was a chorister and choral scholar at St Mary-le-Tower, Ipswich under the direction of Dr Michael Nicholas, before reading History at the University of York, where he was a choral scholar at York Minster.
 During his time at university, he also performed with a number of ensembles including the Yorkshire Bach Choir and the Ebor Singers, with whom he recorded two CDs of seventeenth-century English music.
 After graduating, he spent three years as a lay clerk at Peterborough Cathedral under the direction of Steven Grahl and has been a member of the 'Genesis Sixteen’ programme for young singers (2016/2017).
-He has now turned to freelance singing and currently studies with tenor, Richard Edgar-Wilson.
+He is now a freelance singer and currently studies with tenor, Richard Edgar-Wilson.
 Jonathan is also a Monteverdi Choir Apprentice for 2018/2019.

-Jonathan has performed as a soloist in the UK and Europe, including at the Trame Sonore Chamber Music Festival in Mantua, the York Early Music Festival and the Malcolm Arnold Festival.
+Jonathan has performed as a soloist in the UK and Europe, including at the Trame Sonore Chamber Music Festival in Mantua, the York Early Music Festival, the Anghiari Festival, and the Malcolm Arnold Festival.
 He has appeared as a soloist with the Academy of Ancient Music, Royal Northern Sinfonia, Nevill Holt Opera, Yorkshire Baroque Soloists and the Instruments of Time and Truth.
 Jonathan also enjoys performing English song and lieder, most recently performing Schubert Die Schöne Müllerin, Beethoven An die Ferne Geliebte, and Schumann Liederkreis (op.
 24) with pianist Nicky Losseff.

 For a selection of past performances, click here.